alexrosenkranz/vue-lp/README.md

   2. v-if.html
   3. v-for.html
   4. v-on.html
 - Don't rush through these, really take the time and ensure that you and those around you understand what is happening in each example.
-Even go as far as to edit the code and update it's logic to be something you create instead.
+Even go as far as to edit the code and update its logic to be something you create instead.

 ## 11. Everyone: Review Add Comments to `v-` Examples - 10 minutes

 - Open up and walk through each file in the `Unsolved` folder.
 - Call on students/groups at random to help with filling in the blanks for each section.
 - Make sure to open and reference the documentation associated with each file to ensure students know where they can find information about this syntax and functionality.
-- The `v-for="item of items` syntax for the may confuse some students as `for (item of items)` is a somewhat newer piece of JavaScript, so if that's tripping anyone up make sure to provide a little more detail into that and let them know it's really nothing more than their version of a `for loop`... kind of like how Handlebars has its `{{#each}}` syntax
+- The `v-for="item of items` syntax for the may confuse some students as `for (item of items)` is a somewhat newer piece of JavaScript, so if that's tripping anyone up make sure to provide a little more detail into that and let them know it is really nothing more than their version of a `for loop`... kind of like how Handlebars has its `{{#each}}` syntax
 - These for concepts are incredibly important to understanding how to work with Vue and they will be used A LOT, but there is another important piece to cover... handling form element inputs